killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 ### Benevolence to Maliciousness as a Scale for Responding

-Consider an intentions scale of 0 to 10, with 0 being "Purely Benevolent", and 10 being "Insidiously Malicious."
+Consider an Intentions Scale of 0 to 10, with 0 being "Purely Benevolent", and 10 being "Insidiously Malicious."

 If someone says or does something that we'd chalk up as being enacting oppression, or problematic, where they stand on that scale should influence how we respond.
 Based on this scale, we can factor in all sorts of things: